IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 Look at the first mosaic in the report ("Zoomed-in mosaic view of the brain"), in particular the extreme sections (bottom and top of the brain) and the sagittal mosaic, which allows you to quickly see whether or not the brain is fully covered.

-#### C.Significant movement artifacts (“wrinkles” or “blur” or cortex duplication) or in a critical area for the study
+#### C. Significant movement artifacts (“wrinkles” or “blur” or cortex duplication) or in a critical area for the study

 Look at the first mosaic ("Zoomed-in mosaic view of the brain") in the report.

-Head movements during acquisition result in the appearance of lines that are rather concentric ("wrinkles" / "ripples") or a "blur" or duplication in the cortex in certain parts or throughout the image.
+Head movements during acquisition result in the appearance of lines that are rather concentric ("wrinkles" / "ripples") or a "blur" or duplication in the cortex.
+Movement can be visible either throughout the image or in just a part of it.
-Depending on the planned analysis on the anatomical sequence, it may be acceptable to retain sequences with slight movements.
+Depending on the planned analysis on the anatomical sequence, it may be acceptable to keep sequences with slight movements.

 It is important to know the areas of interest in the study (or the subjects' pathology).
 For example, if the aim of the study is to segment the hippocampus, movement artifacts in the hippocampus will require the image to be excluded, whereas movement artifacts in the cerebellum will not.

 ![T1w with movements](images/qc_movements.png "T1w with movement")
 **Figure**: **A and B**: *Wrinkles, the image is not necessarily to be excluded, it depends on the analyses planned* **C**: *Movement is very important (wrinkles + blur), to be excluded if segmentation analyses are to be carried out.*

-We can also sometimes observe a so-called "Gibbs" artifact (truncation artifact), which is sometimes difficult to distinguish from motion (which is why it is discussed here in the same exclusion criterion).
+We can also sometimes observe a so-called "Gibbs" artifact (truncation artifact), which is sometimes difficult to distinguish from motion (which is why it is discussed here in the same exclusion criteria).
 This artifact generates fine lines at high-contrast interfaces.

 ![T1w with Gibbs artifact](images/qc_gibbs.png "T1w with Gibbs atifact")